Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 The Fix

-The best solution here, given the relatively low cost of the Charge 5 JBL speaker, is simply to buy a new one.
-Plus, the circuits in this model are quite small.
-So unless you can swap out the system board(s) yourself, or know a skilled tech who will do it for you, your best bet is to just buy another speaker.
+The best solution here, given the relatively low cost of this speaker, is simply to buy a new one.
+Why?
+Because the circuits in this model are quite small.
+So unless you can swap out the system board(s) yourself, your best bet is to just buy another speaker.

 1. JBL Charge 5 Pairing Instructions